Katsarski/wallet-api/README.md

 ### **Future Enhancements May Include:**
 - Randomize the data even further (test with different currencies/amounts)
 - Introduce environment-specific configurations that shall change based on the environment used
-- Introduce more helper functions/fixtures to generate an account with initial funds to avoid doing that setup in each test that needs this
 - Create a utility module to centralize API request logic, making it reusable and easier to maintain
 - Use a separate module or files to store test data
 - Add logging to log events such as which endopiunt is being called along with the outcomes